luky1971/g_tessla/README.md

 If you must run `make install` without sudo privileges, you will need to set the `INSTALL` variable to a path that you can write to.
 The default install path is /usr/local/bin.
-Depending on your system and chosen installation directory, you may have to add g_tessellate_area to your PATH.
+Depending on your system and chosen installation directory, you may have to add g_tessla to your PATH.

 If you are not using gcc, you will also need to set `CC` and `CXX` to your C compiler and C++ compiler commands respectively.